mvolkmann/blog/src/sample.md

 We won't examine the CSS for this project, but it can be found
 <a href="https://github.com/mvolkmann/htmx-examples/blob/main/htmx-crud/public/styles.css" target="_blank">here</a>.

-## What's Ahead

-Throughout the book we will implement an app called "List of Lists" (LOL).
-The app allows users to create any number of lists and add any number of items to each list.
-Example lists include todos, desired vacation destinations, favorite books, and shopping lists.
-The items in each list can be
-updated, reordered, marked as selected, and deleted.

 ## Your Turn

 Before moving on, try the following things to make sure you